Call Us (714) 628-1020 · info@gmcompliance.com

 UL Recertification

 UL recertification or relisting typically applies to UL listed equipment that has been modified in the field and now requires re-approval to ensure it continues to meet applicable safety requirements.
-Although it would stand to reason that a product that has been changed must be recertified, there is no such thing as UL recertification or relisting.
+Although it would stand to reason that a product that has been changed must be recertified, but as it turns out, there is no such thing as UL recertification or relisting.
 Certifications/Listings only apply at the factory level.
 Once a product leaves the factory, the only similar approval type that can be performed is a field evaluation.

 One may think that, because this approval type applies mostly to equipment in a workplace, that OSHA would regulate this process.
 Surprisingly, OSHA has nothing to do with FEBs or field evaluations.